ADAS SSBA to 30M (Part 2)

 - Students are required to hold a valid certificate of medical fitness to dive.

 - Basic Numeracy and Literacy is required.
 The ability to communicate and understand written and verbal communication.
 To be able to Add, Subtract, Multiply, Solve simple equations etc.

-At the Part 2 Level of Certification there is a number of industries in shortage of qualified divers.
-The opportunities on offer to a ADAS Part 2 graduate can include jobs in dredging, water jetting, ship surveying and repair work in harbours, hull cleaning, irrigation and water quality projects, employment with salvage and construction companies, aquaculture—including aqua culture development, infrastructure projects—draining, water quality, marinas.
+At the Part 2 Level of Certification there are a number of industries in shortage of qualified divers.
+The opportunities on offer to a ADAS Part 2 graduate can include jobs in dredging, water jetting, ship surveying and repair work in harbours, hull cleaning, irrigation and water quality projects, employment with salvage and construction companies, aquaculture—including aquaculture development, infrastructure projects—draining, water quality, marinas.
 Along with all those previously mentioned in Part 1.